wfkincaid/HanLab_notes/labnotebook.md

 - made 10 mL 18% sucrose in HEPES buffer solution to use for coming days/weeks

 #### 7/17/2025: Paperwork, reading, freezer/thermometer testing, resonator manuscript
-- emails regarding I9, do part 1 but needed to find SS card
+- emails regarding I9, do part 1 but needed to find social security card
 - Reading AFP lit
 - monitoring freezer still, probe not very good
 - comparison of map of uncoupled modes over varying pitch and map of coupled modes over varying pitch